grammyjs/website/TRANSLATING.md

 Whenever an English article is updated (by us, you, or anyone else), a pull request will be opened in this repository.
 It usually takes some time before we get the content right, so don’t bother translating anything at this point yet.

-Once the content is finalised, we add the “ready for translation” label.
+Once the content is finalized, we add the “ready for translation” label.
 This is a guarantee that the English version is not going to change anymore.
 You should now push more commits to the existing branch in this repository which sync up the changes to your language.
 It is recommended to have a second person review your translations, but this is less strict than in the Active Stage.